- Practice Areas

 If this is the situation you are in, you have our empathy.
 You probably never imagined that you’d be searching for a Denver motorcycle accident attorney.
 You have a lot to manage right now and the attorneys at The O’Sullivan Law Firm can help take the load off you today.
 Contact us today to schedule your free consultation.

 Additionally, a lawyer will be able to help insurance carriers and personal injury juries overcome their inherent bias against motorcyclists.
-This is an important step in ensuring that a motorcycle accident victim secures the compensation they need.
+This is an important step in ensuring that motorcycle accident victims secure the compensation they need.

 Unfortunately, motorcycle accidents are not uncommon in and around the Denver area.
 According to the Colorado Department of Transportation, motor vehicle crashes are among the cause of death in Colorado.
 At The O’Sullivan Law Firm, we often discover that motorcycle crashes are caused by the careless or negligent actions of other drivers.
 When we conduct an investigation into these incidents, we often find that they were caused by vehicle drivers: